MunGell/PachubeAppAPI/README.md

-# PachubeAPI (PHP)
+# PachubeAppAPI (PHP)

-This is a PHP library to interact with Pachube API.
+This is a PHP library for AppStore developers (apps.pachube.com) to interact with Pachube API.

 [Source](http://codeblog.ru)